mycroftwilde/devil-steps-in-a-myth-system/artist/README.md

 I felt like... starting here, this way, may be the best way to get a feel for how I describe things before you should read the story of some of the events that helped make me... well, at least from the perseptive of this "current self" of mine.

+I'm also writing this ...idk, "sudo-live," I guess, as an antiperfectionist exersize for myself.

 ##

 #### Topics: